EberlyODL/chem110/significant-figures-and-scientific-notation.md

 Scientific notation is a way of expressing _really_ big or _really_ small numbers in a more convenient manner.

-Scientific notation takes the form of N x 10n.
-N is a number between 1 and 10 and n is an integer value.
-The exponent, n, will be negative if the number we are expressing is less than 1 and positive if it is greater than 1.
+Scientific notation takes the form of N x 10$$^n$$.
+N is a number between 1 and 10 and $$n$$ is an integer value.
+The exponent, $$n$$, will be negative if the number we are expressing is less than 1 and positive if it is greater than 1.

 For example, one might write the number $$0.00000516$$ as $$5.16\times10^{-6}$$.